Exploiting the Final Component of Generator Architectures for AI-Generated Image Detection: Experiments

-\textbf{Dataset: Testing set.
-(1) Unknown generators} — Firefly and Midjourney test sets from Synthbuster.
-Both are commercial generators lacking open-source code or public documentation of their architectures or components. \textbf{(2) Mixed generators—FakeBench~\footnote{\url{https://github.com/Yixuan423/FakeBench}}} benchmark contains 3,000 real images and 3,000 fake images generated by multiple models. \textbf{(3) In-the-wild generation—WildRF~\footnote{\url{https://vision.huji.ac.il/ladeda/}}} comprises three subsets: Reddit, Facebook, and Twitter, each containing real and synthetic images sourced from social media platforms with unknown origins.
+\textbf{Testing set} (1) \textbf{Unknown architectures—Firefly and Midjourney} subsets from Synthbuster.
+Both are commercial generators lacking open-source code or public documentation of their architectures or components.
+(2) \textbf{Mixed generators—FakeBench}\cite{li2025fakebench}.
+It contains 3,000 real images and 3,000 fake images generated by multiple models.
+(3) \textbf{In-the-wild generation—WildRF}\cite{cavia2024real}.
+It comprises three subsets: Reddit, Facebook, and Twitter, each containing real and synthetic images sourced from social media platforms with unknown origins.

-Table~\ref{tab:3} reports the results.
-Baseline methods exhibit highly inconsistent results across benchmarks.
-For instance, RINE performs well on Firefly (92.10\% accuracy, 0.99~AP) but drops sharply on Midjourney (55.45\%) and Facebook (51.56\%), while AIDE misclassifies most samples—achieving only 14.40\% accuracy.
-This instability highlights the challenge of real-world generalization, particularly in true zero-shot scenarios where no prior information about the generators is available.
+\textbf{Results} Table~\ref{tab:3} reports the results.
+Baseline methods exhibit inconsistent results across benchmarks.
+For instance, RINE performs well on Firefly (92.10\% accuracy) but drops sharply on Midjourney (55.45\%) and Facebook (51.56\%).
+BFree performs well on most subsets but degrades on FakeBench.
+This instability underscores the challenge of real-world generalization, particularly in true zero-shot scenarios where no prior information about the generators is available.
 In contrast, our detector consistently surpasses all baselines and maintains robust, stable performance across all subsets, demonstrating that leveraging traces from the final component yields strong generalization to diverse architectures and challenging real-world conditions.